SethRobertson/GitFixUm/0fixup.md

 --hard HEAD^` If you are removing multiple commits from the top, you can run `git reset HEAD~2` to remove the last two commits.
 You can increase the number to remove even more commits.

+If you want to save the commits on a new branch name, then run `git branch newbranchname` BEFORE doing the `git reset`.

 <a name="update_last" />